filippoanaa/Social-Network-App/README.md

 # Social Network App

-This project is a Java-based social network applicationthat provides users with the ability to interact with each other.
+This project is a Java-based social network application that provides users with the ability to interact with each other.

 ## Functional Features
 - Log In / Create account: